-Identify, and nominate for approval by the Board, candidates to fill Board vacancies.
+Identify and nominate for approval by the Board, candidates to fill Board vacancies.

-Lebi Hudson, the Non-Executive Director representing the East African members of Cafédirect Producers Limited ("CPL"), is due to retire in June 2022 following the completion of his second term.
+Lebi Hudson, the Non-Executive Director representing the East African members of Cafédirect Producers Limited ("CPL"), was due to retire in June 2022 following the completion of his second term.
 CPL manages the nominations process of this appointment with support from Producers Direct and Cafédirect plc.
-A succession plan is in development with Producers Direct and CPL to ensure a smooth transition.
+Lebi Hudson agreed to extend his tenure to June 2023 to support Producers Direct and CPL with transition to a new Non-Executive Director.